nus-cs1010/2324-s1/docs/style.md

 You must use only spaces in your code.
 Do not use tabs.

-You can add the configuration `set expandtab` to automatically expand any tab that you enter into spaces.
+You can add the configuration `set expandtab` in `vim` to automatically expand any tab that you enter into spaces.

 ## 9. Spaces in `if`, `else`, `for`, `while`, `do`-`while` Statements